How to Unfold Top Decays

 \section{Goal and method}

-If we want to unfold top-decay events, the main challenge is the model dependence and resulting bias when the top masses assumed for the simulated training data and the actual top mass differ.
-This could be taken care of with iterative improvements of the unfolding network, but it will turn out that this approach is extremely challenging numerically.
-Instead, we follow a slightly different strategy: \begin{enumerate} \item we ensure that the bias from the top mass assumed in the simulated training data is small; \item we infer the correct top mass from the data, using a reduced unfolded phase space; \item we produce training data with the inferred top mass and unfold the full phase space. \end{enumerate}
+If we want to unfold top-quark decay events, the main challenge is the model dependence and resulting bias when the top masses assumed for the simulated training data and the actual top mass differ.
+We could attempt this with iterative improvements of the unfolding network~\cite{Backes:2022sph}, but we will see that this approach is numerically extremely challenging.
+We follow a slightly different strategy: \begin{enumerate} \item we ensure that the bias from the top mass assumed in the simulated training data is small; \item we infer the correct top mass from the data, using a reduced unfolded phase space; \item we produce training data with the inferred top mass and unfold the full phase space. \end{enumerate}